Pennsylvania State University Applied Research Laboratory

 The Pennsylvania State University Applied Research Laboratory (short: Penn State ARL or simply ARL), is a specialized research unit dedicated to interdisciplinary scientific research at the Penn State University Park campus.
 The ARL is a DoD designated U.S. Navy University Affiliated Research Center.
 It is the university's largest research unit with over 1,000 faculty and staff.
-The Laboratory ranks 2nd in DoD and 10th in NASA funding to universities.
+The laboratory ranks second in United States Department of Defense and 10th in NASA funding to universities.

 ARL maintains a long-term relationship with the Naval Sea Systems Command and the Office of Naval Research.

 History

 The ARL was established in 1945 by the U.S. Navy when the Harvard Underwater Sound Laboratory (USL) was terminated and its torpedo division was moved to Penn State.
 Eric Walker, the USL's assistant director, moved to Penn State to become its first director from 1945 until 1951, when he became Dean of the College of Engineering and Architecture.
 He would later become the Vice President for Research and then the President of the university, both in 1951.

 Today, ARL operates over a dozen facilities ranging from acoustic research to fluid and nuclear.